olive-language/olive/docs/ownership.md

 > You can have many readers OR one writer, but never both at the same time.

-This rule eliminates an entire category of bugs — data races, use-after-free through aliases, and concurrent mutation — at the language level.
+This rule eliminates an entire category of bugs at the language level: data races, use-after-free through aliases, and concurrent mutation.

 ## Non-Lexical Lifetimes (NLL)